GMalzac/ProgImage.com/README.md

 X-User-Token    BaLgKhKd6hsKKVRXywrs
 ```

-Once the request is completed, the API will render an empty view with a 204 status.
+Once the request is completed, the API will render  a 204 status.

 ## Picture format converter
 You can convert any picture into jpeg, png, gif and tiff formats by sending a GET request to http://localhost:3000/api/v1/pictures/ID_OF_YOUR_PICTURE/DESIRED_FORMAT